michaelfriedman/tourlist/README.md

 Solves the problem of not being able to find easily accessible and clearly formatted tour information, especially on mobile devices.

 ### Who has this problem?
-Primary user 'Ricky' hates being bombarded with ads or being forced to download native applications, but needs a site to get the latest tour information for his favorite music while touring in his RV.
+Primary user 'Ricky' hates being bombarded with ads or being forced to download native applications, but he needs a site to get the latest tour information for his favorite music while touring in his RV.

 ### How does your project solve this problem?
 Tour List is a web application that provides an easy to read format of music tour information and is accessible on most any screen size.
 It' designed to be easy on resources, so it can always be loaded even with a slow connection.